Cray-HPE/docs-csm/operations/node_management/Updating_Cabinet_Routes_on_Management_NCNs.md

     RTNETLINK answers: File exists
     ```

-1. Create payload to update the `cloud-init` user data for management NCNs in BSS to contain the updated cabinet route information:
+1. (`ncn-m001#`) Create payload to update the `cloud-init` user data for management NCNs in BSS to contain the updated cabinet route information.

     ```bash
     cat <<EOF >write-files-user-data.json